Cyrus Longworth Lundell: Work

 Lundell's work was a combination of conservation and economics.
 He was interested in the Maya culture and archaeology as well as botany.
-While working for the Tropical Plant Research Foundation in 1931, he discovered the Maya city of Calakmul, which had been hidden in the jungle for 1,000 years.
-He discovered and identified more than 2,000 plants, many of them Texas natives.
+While working for the Tropical Plant Research Foundation in 1931, he identified the location of the Maya city of Calakmul, hidden by jungle for 1,000 years.
+His plant taxonomy work involves more than 2,000 plants, many of them Texas natives.

 Burial

-Cyrus Longworth Lundell is buried at Sparkman-Hillcrest Memorial Park Cemetery in Dallas, Texas.
+Cyrus Longworth Lundell is entered at Sparkman-Hillcrest Memorial Park Cemetery in Dallas, Texas.

 Legacy

 Lundell is commemorated in the scientific name of a species of lizard, Sceloporus lundelli.